 the most beloved people

 What do the most beloved people throughout history have in common?
-Mother Teresa, Gandhi, Joan of Arc, George Washington, Galileo, Michelangelo, Mozart, Da Vinci, and others were characterized by both strength and humility.
+Mother Teresa, Gandhi, Rosa Parks, Joan of Arc, George Washington, Galileo, Ronald Reagan, Michelangelo, Mozart, Da Vinci, and others were characterized by both strength and humility.
 They all, whether aware of it or not, were a sort of throwback to Eden.
-They had some degree of Jesus-like qualities…

 the most beautiful feet